mariaangelapellegrino/Evaluation-Framework/README.md

 |     compare\_with    |                      \_all                     |                                                  list of run IDs                                                  |           | evaluation\_manager |

 - analogy function details:
-	the semantic analogy tasks takes a quadruplet of vectors (a,b,c,d) and it verifies if by manipulating the first three vectors it is possible to predict the last one.
+	the semantic analogy task takes a quadruplet of vectors (a,b,c,d) and it verifies if by manipulating the first three vectors it is possible to predict the last one.
 The manipulation happens by the analogy function.

 		def default_analogy_function(a,b,c){return b-a+c}